-Based on enrollment information as of October 2020, the total student enrollment of the School District is 11,196 students.
+Based on enrollment information reported by the California Department of Education for Fiscal Year 2021/2022 (October 2021), the total student enrollment of the School District is 11,185 students.
 A summary of the student enrollment data is included in Appendix "C".
-Available facilities capacity is calculated by subtracting the October 2020 student enrollment from existing school facilities capacity for each school level.
+Available facilities capacity is calculated by subtracting the October 2021 student enrollment from existing school facilities capacity for each school level.
 This operation results in available capacity at the elementary school and middle school levels.
 The capacity calculation is shown in Table 1.